Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The Port Hedland SA2 has one of the highest income levels nationally, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers in Port Hedland SA2 is $100,534, with an average income of $117,920.
-These figures compare to $59,973 and $74,392 respectively for the Rest of WA.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated median and average incomes as of September 2025 would be approximately $110,205 and $129,264 respectively.
-According to the 2021 Census, household, family, and personal incomes in Port Hedland rank highly nationally, between the 99th and 99th percentiles.
-Income distribution shows that 39.4% of residents (1,766 people) earn $4,000 or more weekly, differing from surrounding regions where the $1,500 - $2,999 bracket dominates at 31.1%.
-A significant 60.7% of residents earn above $3,000 weekly after housing costs.
-Residents retain 93.5% of their income after housing costs, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 8th decile.
+The Port Hedland SA2's income level is among the top percentile nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Port Hedland SA2's median income among taxpayers is $100,534 and the average income stands at $117,920, which compares to figures for Regional WA's of $59,973 and $74,392 respectively.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $110,205 (median) and $129,264 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Port Hedland, between the 99th and 99th percentiles nationally.
+Distribution data shows the $4000+ bracket dominates with 39.4% of residents (1,766 people), differing from patterns across the surrounding region where $1,500 - 2,999 dominates with 31.1%.
+A significant 60.7% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
+After housing costs, residents retain 93.5% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income